Hot Topics in Washington

 Tribal programs - EPA's Region 10 office serves 271 federally recognized Tribes, including 29 Tribes in Washington.

-Upper Columbia River study area - Historic discharges of wastes and emissions from smelter operations have contaminated portions of the Upper Columbia River.
-EPA proposed the site to the Superfund cleanup list on March 7, 2024.
+Upper Columbia River Superfund Site - Historic discharges of wastes and emissions from smelter operations have contaminated portions of the Upper Columbia River.
+EPA listed the site on the Superfund cleanup list on December 13, 2024.

 Spokane River PCB TMDLs - EPA has established Total Maximum Daily Loads (TMDLs) – often referred to as a "pollution budget" – to reduce the amount of polychlorinated biphenyls, or PCBs, in the Spokane and Little Spokane Rivers in Washington.